wongsingfo/shift-pl/README.md

 [7] Koppel.
 Capturing the Future by Replaying the Past.
 Proc.
 ACM Program.
 Lang., Vol. 2, No. ICFP, Article 76 ['18]

 [8] Fei Wang and Xilun Wu.
 Demystifying Differentiable Programming: Shift/Reset the Penultimate Backpropagator ['19]

+[10] Benjamin.
+Types and Programming Languages.
+The MIT Press